Mario Vercellino

-Mario Vercellino (Asti, 10 February 1879 – Sanremo, 11 July 1961) was an Italian general during World War II.
+Mario Vercellino (10 February 1879 – 11 July 1961) was an Italian general during World War II.

 Biography

 Vercellino was born in Asti in 1879 and began his military career as artillery second lieutenant in 1898.
 After attending the War School of the Royal Italian Army he was transferred to the General Staff, and fought in Libya during the Italo-Turkish War.
 He then participated in the First World War, as commander of the 1st Mountain Artillery Regiment.
 From 1929 to 1931 he commanded the SIM, from 1932 to 1934 he commanded the artillery of the Alessandria Army Corps, in 1934 he became commander of the 1st Infantry Division Superga and on the following year he was given command of the War School and of the Turin Army Corps, which he held for five years.

 In 1940 he became commander of the Army of the Po, which he still commanded when Italy entered World War II on 10 June.
 The Army was kept in reserve during the brief offensive against France; during this period Vercellino drafted Plan T1, for the invasion of Ticino, which however was never put into effect.
 In November 1940 he was made commander of the Ninth Army, deployed in Albania, participating in the Greco-Italian War.
 He left command of the Army in February 1941, when he became aide-de-camp to King Victor Emmanuel III.

 In April 1941 he was given command of the Fourth Army, stationed in north-western Italy at the border with France.
 In November 1942 the Fourth Army occupied southern France during Operation Anton; afterwards, it was tasked with occupation duties in this region.
 Italian troops were seldom molested by the French Resistance, and Vercellino refused to cooperate with the Nazis in rounding up the Jews living in the occupied zone of France under their control, preventing them from deporting Jews in the Italian-occupied zone, which became a safe haven for tens of thousands of Jews fleeing from the German zone.
 German foreign minister Joachim von Ribbentrop complained to Mussolini that "Italian military circles... lack a proper understanding of the Jewish question."